Embeddings of $k$-complexes into $2k$-manifolds: Introduction

 If $\beta_k(M;\Z_2)=1$, our bounds agree with the value proposed by Kühnel and if the form is alternating the same is true for $\beta_k(M;\Z_2)=2$.
 The condition that the form is alternating is a natural condition that occurs, for example, if $M$ is a connected sum of $S^k \times S^k$.
+One of the advantages of Theorem~\ref{t:kuhnel_improved} is that it also applies to manifolds which are not $(k-1)$-connected.
+This distinguishes it from Kühnel's conjecture.
+Using Theorem~\ref{t:kuhnel_improved} we can, for example, see that there is no (almost) embedding of $\Delta_{12}^{(3)}$ into $\R P^6$.